 Figure 2-1.
-Classified persistent abundance hotspots identified across all taxa (left) and classified persistent species richness hotspots (right).
-These maps highlight areas where the greatest numbers of individuals across all taxa (left) and the greatest numbers of species (right) were consistently observed over the course of the study (Chapter 17).
+Persistent abundance hotspots across all taxa (left) and persistent species richness hotspots (right).
+These maps highlight areas where the greatest numbers of individuals across all taxa (left) and the greatest numbers of species (right) were consistently observed over the course of the study (Chapter 11).
 For each percentile category shown in the legends, the corresponding percentage of time a cell was a hotspot is shown parenthetically.
-Crosshatched cells were surveyed by and integrate data from both boat and aerial survey methods and integrate data from both approaches.
+Crosshatched cells were surveyed by and integrate data from both boat and aerial survey methods.
+Note that persistent hotspot maps are intended to identify persistent geographic patterns at a regional scale; while values are presented by lease block, individual grid cell persistence values should be interpreted with caution (for more information, see Chapter 11).